Illustrative guide — not medical advice and not a substitute for journal instructions.

 Specify primary outcomes and analysis population.
 Report missing item handling for scales.
 Align interpretation with design (exploratory vs confirmatory).
 Choose a journal that publishes your study type (trial vs mechanistic vs qualitative).
 Run a pre-submission review.

-This page is editorial guidance for authors, not medical advice.
+Editorial guidance for authors—not medical advice.
 Desk-reject patterns vary by journal and editor; always read the target journal’s instructions and scope before submitting.